Many runners look for a simple answer.

 Wrist-based sensors can sometimes struggle with rapid pace changes or interval sessions.

-If you want more reliable data, see our guide to the best heart rate monitors for running.
+If you want more reliable data, see our guide to the Best heart rate monitors for running.

 Key takeaway